lyz-code/blue-book/docs/roadmap_adjustment.md

 Create the month objectives in your roadmap file after addressing each element of:

-- The trimester objectives of your roadmap.
+- The quarter objectives of your roadmap.
-  - You can add notes on the trimester objectives
+  - You can add notes on the quarter objectives
 - The `planning_box.org` file

 Then reorder the objectives in order of priority.
 Try to have at least one objective that improves your life.

 #### Decide the next steps

-- For each of your month and trimester objectives:
+- For each of your month and quarter objectives:
   - Decide whether it makes sense to address it this month.
 If not, mark it as inactive
   - Create a clear plan of action for this month on that objective.
     - Reorder the projects as needed